Alyson Browett, MPH

 Dr. Giray earned her PhD and MS in human development and family studies from the University of Illinois Urbana-Champaign and BS in psychology from Bilkent University.

 - Cutting through the noise during crisis by enhancing the relevance of research to policymakers

 - Cultivating researcher-policymaker partnerships: A randomized controlled trial of a model for training public psychologists.

 - Who is listening?
 Profiles of policymaker engagement with scientific communication

 - Rapid-cycle experimentation with state and federal policymakers for optimizing the reach of racial equity research

 - Rapport Building Communications for Optimizing Science Dissemination

-Prior to joining the Center in November 2022, Ms. Gnezdilova had a varied background of experience in customer service, order entry, and administrative support.
-Originally from Ukraine, she received a BM from the University of North Florida, School of Music, and a MM in vocal performance from the Johns Hopkins University, Peabody Institute.
+Ms. Gnezdilova holds a BM from the University of North Florida, School of Music, and an MM in voice performance from the Johns Hopkins University, Peabody Institute.

 Ms. Lapp is Director of Events at the Johns Hopkins Center for Health Security.
 She manages the logistical planning for all the Center’s events both domestically and internationally.
 Prior to joining the Center in 2000, she planned events for multiple organizations in Washington, DC.